alumina-lang/alumina/MISSING.md

 ## General

-- An actual CLI interafce for the compiler so it can compile more than one hardcoded file.
 - Whole const_eval thing.
 It's very ad-hoc and messy.
 Full const-eval is not a priority, but it needs to be good enough so `consts` and enum members can have values that people usually put there + in as much as compiler intrinsics need them.
 - Force inlining in IR (especially for slice coercions - function call is an overkill)